block-foundation/charter/README.md

 ### Article XIII – Limitations

 The Block Foundation is organized and operated exclusively for charitable and educational purposes.
 No part of the net earnings of the Foundation shall benefit any individual.
-The Foundation shall not participate in any political campaign.
+The Block Foundation shall not participate in any political campaign.
 The Foundation shall not carry out any activities not permitted by an organization exempt from tax under section 501(c)(3) of the Internal Revenue Code.

 Adopted by the Board of Trustees on [Date]